HumorRank: A Tournament-Based Leaderboard for Evaluating Humor Generation in Large Language Models: Abstract

 \section{Abstract}

 Evaluating humor in large language models (LLMs) is an open challenge because existing approaches yield isolated, incomparable metrics rather than unified model rankings, making it difficult to track progress across systems.
 We introduce HumorRank, a tournament-based evaluation framework and leaderboard for textual humor generation.
-Using SemEval-2026 MWAHAHA test dataset, we conduct an extensive automated pairwise evaluation across nine models spanning proprietary, open-weight, and specialized systems.
-Pairwise judgments grounded in the General Theory of Verbal Humor (GTVH) are aggregated via an Adaptive Swiss tournament, with Bradley-Terry Maximum Likelihood Estimation (MLE) producing globally consistent humor generation capability rankings.
-Our results demonstrate that HumorRank yields statistically grounded model stratifications, showing that humor quality is driven by mastery of comedic mechanisms rather than model scale alone.
-HumorRank thus provides a scalable, interpretable methodology for benchmarking and understanding LLM-generated humor.
+On two public benchmarks (SemEval-2026 MWAHAHA and Humor Transfer Bench), we conduct extensive automated pairwise evaluation across nine models spanning proprietary, open-weight, and specialized systems.
+Pairwise judgments are produced by LLM judges grounded in the General Theory of Verbal Humor (GTVH): each judge integrates structured comedic analysis into adjudication, jointly yielding a preference decision, an interpretable rationale, and mechanism, delivery, and failure tags rather than a black-box funniness score.
+Judgments are aggregated via an Adaptive Swiss tournament, with Bradley--Terry Maximum Likelihood Estimation (MLE) producing globally consistent humor generation capability rankings.
+Rankings are \textit{cross-judge stable}: independent LLM judges (Llama 3.3 70B and Qwen 2.5 72B) yield Kendall $\tau = 0.889$ on both benchmarks, and a human calibration study shows human--LLM agreement tracking human--human agreement on hard funny-versus-funny pairs.
+Our results demonstrate that HumorRank yields statistically grounded model stratifications, showing that humor quality is associated with mastery of comedic mechanisms such as incongruity, conciseness, escalation, and absurdity rather than model scale alone, with specialized fine-tuned models reaching parity with far larger systems.
+HumorRank thus provides a scalable, interpretable, and reproducible methodology for benchmarking and understanding LLM-generated humor.